viamrobotics/docs/docs/viam/_index.md

 - Managing permissions within your organization and locations.
 - Manage software across your fleet, including deployment of code and machine learning models.
-- Keeping your robot configuration and capabilities up-to-date.
+- Keep your robot configuration and capabilities up-to-date.

 ## Next steps